As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Here’s where things can get a little tricky.
 Prices vary not just from one brand to another but even from one essential oil to another.

 The one fact that remains constant is that essential oils are expensive.
 That’s because they are concentrated extracts of various plant parts.
-It takes a lot of the plant part to obtain a single drop of essential oil, which explains the high cost.
-Some oils require extraordinarily large amounts of raw material to obtain a single drop.
+It takes large quantities of the plant part to obtain a single ounce of essential oil, which explains the high cost.

 To get some perspective on the price, here’s how much raw material is needed to extract a few common essential oils.